gratifyguy/botkit-mock/README.md

 ### How To Use ###

-You can include `botMock.js` in your own Botkit project.
-Just inject `bot` during tests.
-We've included a sample Botkit controller (`bot/indexController`) that is tested in `test/controllerSpec`.
-We've also included a way to mock API responses and update their values from within the tests..this is in `apiMock.js`.
+You can include `botMock.js` in your own Botkit project to mock Botkit responses.
+Just inject `botMock.js` during tests instead of your normal `bot` declaration. `test/controllerSpec` and `test/apiSpec` include examples for testing
+Botkit controller responses and api responses, respectively.